 Effective April 20, 2020, all air passengers are required to have a non-medical mask or face covering to cover their mouth and nose during travel to and from Canadian airports.
 See the measures from Transport Canada.

+The Government of Canada is advising that you avoid all travel on cruise ships due to the ongoing COVID-19 outbreak, until further notice.
 Transport Canada has announced that cruise ships with overnight accommodations allowed to carry more than 100 passengers are prohibited from operating in Canadian waters until October 31, 2020.
 Read the news release here.